 Tours and adventure activities

-The safety standards you might expect of transport and tour operators, including adventure activities such as mountain climbing and boat trips, are not always met.
-Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
+The safety standards you might expect of transport and tour operators aren't always met, including for adventure activities such as mountain climbing and boat trips.
+Safety equipment may not be provided.
+Recommended maintenance standards and safety precautions may not be followed.

 - Don't be afraid to ask about or insist on minimum safety requirements.

-- Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
+- Always use available safety equipment, even if others don't.

 Streets are crowded in major cities and road rules are routinely ignored.
-Vehicle and road maintenance are generally poor.
-Traffic accidents occur frequently and tend to attract large crowds.
+Vehicle and road maintenance are poor.
+Traffic accidents occur frequently and attract large crowds.
 You are four times more likely to be killed in a motor vehicle accident in Vietnam than in Australia.

-If you are involved in an accident, whether or not you are at fault, you could face criminal charges and may be required to make large compensation payments to the injured person.
+If you're involved in an accident, whether or not you're at fault, you could face criminal charges and may be required to make large compensation payments to the injured person.